etxebe/protractor-html-reporter/README.md

 Credits
 ----------------------------------
 Credit to the developers of [cucumber-html-report](https://www.npmjs.com/package/cucumber-html-reporter) for developing pretty HTML reporting.
-The protractor-xml2html-reporter is based on this one.
+The protractor-html-reporter is based on this one.
 I've added some new things, some thing were removed and of course this report is based on xml file instead of json one.